Marcus Garvey: Travels abroad: 1910–1914

 Economic hardship in Jamaica led to growing emigration from the island.
 In mid-1910, Garvey travelled to Costa Rica, where an uncle had secured him employment as a timekeeper on a large banana plantation in the Limón Province owned by the United Fruit Company (UFC).
 Shortly after his arrival, the area experienced strikes and unrest in opposition to the UFC's attempts to cut its workers' wages.
 Although as a timekeeper he was responsible for overseeing the manual workers, he became increasingly angered at how they were treated.
 In the spring of 1911 he launched a bilingual newspaper, Nation/La Nación, which criticized the actions of the UFC and upset many of the dominant strata of Costa Rican society in Limón.
-His coverage of a local fire, in which he questioned the motives of the fire brigade, resulted in him being brought in for police questioning.
+His coverage of a local fire, in which he questioned the motives of the fire brigade, resulted in his being brought in for police questioning.
 After his printing press broke, he was unable to replace the faulty part and terminated the newspaper.

 Garvey then travelled through Central America, undertaking casual work as he made his way through Honduras, Ecuador, Colombia, and Venezuela.
 While in the port of Colón in Panama, he set up a new newspaper, La Prensa ("The Press").
 In 1911, he became seriously ill with a bacterial infection and decided to return to Kingston.
-He then decided to travel to London, the administrative centre of the British Empire, in the hope of advancing his informal education.
+He then decided to travel to London, the heart of the British Empire, in the hope of advancing his informal education.
 In the spring of 1912 he sailed to England.
 Renting a room along Borough High Street in South London, he visited the House of Commons, where he was impressed by the politician David Lloyd George.
 He also visited Speakers' Corner in Hyde Park and began making speeches there.
 There were only a few thousand black people in London at the time, and they were often viewed as exotic; most worked as labourers.
 Garvey initially gained piecemeal work labouring in the city's docks.
 In August 1912, his sister Indiana joined him in London, where she worked as a domestic servant.